Andrew oilfield

 The Andrew oilfield is a relatively small hydrocarbon field in the UK sector of the North Sea, 230 km North-East of Aberdeen and it is operated by BP.
 It is produced from a single platform, which is also the hub of the Kinnoull, Cyrus and Farragon subsea developments.

 Discovery and development

-BP originally discovered petroleum in the Palaeocene rock in block 16/28 of the UKCS in 1974, with further appraisal work conducted by ConocoPhillips the following year.
+BNOC/Britoil originally discovered petroleum in the Palaeocene rock in block 16/28 of the UKCS in 1974, with further appraisal work conducted by ConocoPhillips the following year.
 A gas reservoir was also discovered in the Cretaceous rock below the Palaeocene.
 It is named after an early Celtic saint, St Cyrus is a coastal village near Montrose.

 At the time, the small size of the field made it uneconomical to develop.
 It was not until twenty years later when BP put together an alliance of seven contractors to share in the risk of development, including Brown & Root, Santa Fe, Saipem, Highlands Fabricators, Allseas, Emtunga and Trafalgar House.

 In 1994, the project was sanctioned and first oil was produced from predrilled wells in 1996.
 On 07/01/2020 BP announced that the asset would be divested to Premier Oil Ltd. The sale of the asset subsequently fell through.